-- Although we've talked about filtering at your border and at each subnet uplink, you could also filter all the way upstream at the gigapop level, or all the way downstream at the host level. - Obviously, the closer you get to the traffic source, the more effective the filter will be.
+- Although we've talked about filtering at your border and at each subnet uplink, you could also filter all the way upstream at the regional optical network ("RON") level/the gigapop level, or all the way downstream at the host level. - Obviously, the closer you get to the traffic source, the more effective the anti-spoofing filter will be.

-That said, catching at least some problematic traffic at the gigapop level is better than nothing if you can't get your downstream customers to do the right thing closer to the traffic source (but the larger your gigapop, the harder it will be to keep accurate track of all the prefixes in use).
+That said, catching at least some problematic traffic at the RON/gigapop level is better than nothing if you can't get your downstream customers to do the right thing closer to the traffic source (but the larger your gigapop, the harder it will be to keep accurate track of all the prefixes that may be in use).